emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have a custom player. ✔️

 ***
+## NEPU
+### Score: 18/26
+1. Streams load very fast. ✔️
+1. Most content is 1080p, but cannot be lowered. 🟡
+1. Good for both new and old content. ✔️
+1. Only 1 server but its fast and rarely fails. ✔️
+1. Site does have episode auto-next across all servers. ✔️
+1. Sites UI and player are both good, feel modern. ✔️
+1. Site is lacking subtitle features. ❌
+1. It has movies, shows and anime. ✔️
+1. Site tracks last thing watched, but is otherwise lacking watch lists and history. ❌
+1. Site has some sorting options, but more content discoverability options would be nice. 🟡
+1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player. ✔️

+***
 ## KaitoVault
 ### Score: 18/26
 1. Streams load very fast. ✔️